 NAD and NAD+ occur naturally in the body.
 They play a major role in the chemical process of generating energy.
 NAD+ is probably the most important cofactor for improving mitochondrial function.
 Mitochondria are the energy powerhouses of almost all living cells where micronutrients are converted to energy-rich ATP molecules for the cell.

-The clinical importance of maintaining cellular NAD+ levels was established early in the last century with the finding that pellagra, a disease characterized by diarrhea, dermatitis, dementia, and death, could be cured with foods containing the NAD+ precursor niacin.
-Additionally, cellular concentrations of NAD+ have been shown to decrease under conditions of increased oxidative damage that occurs during aging.
+The clinical importance of maintaining cellular NAD+ levels was established early in the last century with the finding that pellagra, a disease characterized by diarrhea, dermatitis, dementia and death, could be cured with foods containing the NAD+ precursor niacin.
+Additionally, cellular concentrations of NAD+ have been shown to decrease under conditions of increased oxidative damage such as occur during aging (2).

-Altered levels of NAD+ have been found to accompany several disorders associated with increased oxidative/free radical damage including diabetes, heart disease, age-related vascular dysfunction, ischemic brain injury, misfolded neuronal proteins, and Alzheimer’s dementia.
+Altered levels of NAD+ have been found to accompany several disorders associated with increased oxidative/free radical damage including diabetes, heart disease, age-related vascular dysfunction, ischemic brain injury, misfolded neuronal proteins, and Alzheimer’s dementia (1,2).

 Interventions targeted at restoring NAD+ have been shown in animal models to support healthy aging and improve metabolic function, and dementia as well (5).